SeldonIO/seldon-core/examples/centralised-logging/async-request-logging-notes.md

 Actually don't want to do that in the engine anyway.
 So something like in https://github.com/knative/eventing-contrib/blob/master/cmd/heartbeats/main.go Then need a sink that transforms and logs to stdout.
 So quite similar to the heartbeats event-display service.
+But we need to have a way to send from something that isn't a Source CR.
+Looks like broker-trigger is the way forward. https://github.com/knative/eventing-contrib/issues/453#issuecomment-500597056

+Engine will need to enrich request with both puid and the pod, container and request it pertains to.
+Will need to use https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/